 This output will supply 12 VDC to the output terminal when its corresponding unit is ON.
 Output 1 is designated Unit 65 through Output 8 which is Unit 72.
-This can be used to drive relays (such as AEG-R4 or AEG-R8) for many different applications, including switching sprinkler valves and low-voltage lighting.
+This can be used to drive relays for many different applications, including switching sprinkler valves and low-voltage lighting.